consensus-shipyard/ipc/README.md

 Use `make storage` to check that the storage layout has not been corrupted.

+Use `make coverage` to get test coverage report.

 # Bugs
 Please report any bugs using the [issue tracker](https://github.com/consensus-shipyard/ipc-solidity-actors/issues).